 - Pay particular attention to your tank after a fuel delivery as this may put pressure on the system and any weak points.

 Fit padlocks, lockable cages or alarms to your tank that create an alert if the oil level suddenly drops or if the tank is tampered with.
 Install security lighting, CCTV, plant shrubs or install fences to hide your tank from view.

-Dealing with domestic heating oil leaks
+Dealing with heating oil spills and leaking tanks

 - Make sure anyone in your property or your housekeeper knows how to isolate the tank to stop the oil flow, label valves so that it’s clear to others.